rayzapata/project_classification_phishing/README.md

 ### VI.
 Project Reproduction
 ---

 The steps documented in the above process are key to project reproduction.
-Using the CSV from the Kaggle link in Section III, there is minimal preparation needed to recreate the above findings, using the rename dictionary within the notebook to follow the code contained therin.
+Using the CSV from the Kaggle link in Section III, there is minimal preparation needed to recreate the above findings, using the rename dictionary within the notebook to follow the code contained therein.
 When using the above modules, ensure full reading of docstrings and comments to understand function purpose and scope.

 [[Return to Top]](#using-url-composition-to-predict-phishing-attempts)